 CPQ stands for Configure, Price, Quote.
 The category grew out of manufacturing and enterprise tech—think companies selling configurable hardware systems, complex SaaS subscriptions, or industrial equipment with hundreds of SKUs and engineering rules baked into every deal.

 The big players—Salesforce CPQ, Oracle Configure Price Quote, Conga—are powerful tools.
 But they’re built for a world where you’re quoting a product catalog, not a show.
-Implementation timelines are long, pricing is enterprise-grade, and the “configure” part of CPQ is designed for product rules and contract terms—not crew roles, union rates, and a load-in that starts at 6 AM.
+The “configure” part of CPQ is designed for product rules and contract terms—not crew roles, union rates, and a load-in that starts at 6 AM.

 The Event Production Quoting Problem Is Real—and Messier

-CPQ exists because complex quoting is hard.
-The gap is real.
+The need for CPQ-level rigor is real.
 The solution just needs to fit how live events actually work.

 Why Traditional CPQ Doesn’t Fit Event Production

-Even if you had the budget and runway for an enterprise CPQ implementation, you’d still run into structural mismatches:
+Even with the budget and runway for an enterprise CPQ implementation, you’d still run into structural mismatches:

 It’s built for products, not people.
 CPQ is optimized for catalog-based selling—SKUs, pricing tiers, product configurations.
 Crew roles, overtime structures, and labor rates don’t map cleanly to that model.